worldbank/repkit/src/mdhlp/repado.md

 # Options

-__adopath__(_string_) is used to specify where the ado-folder is located within the project folder.
+__using__ _adopath_ is used to specify where the ado-folder is located within the project folder.
 To make this reproducible across computers we recommend using a reproducible way of setting the root paths.
+By sharing the folder _adopath_ points to through OneDrive/DropBox etc., a network drive or a Git repository, you can set up a project environment where all project dependencies are stable across all users.

 __mode__(_string_) is used to specify which mode is used.
 It must be specified and can either be _strict_ or _nostrict_.
 See the Description section above for a description of the differences between the two modes.